What’s the best 3D printing service in 2021?

 Why choose on-demand manufacturing over in-house 3D printing?

 Benefits of using a 3D printing service

-- Material choice: the vast array of materials available for you to choose from is something that you can’t access otherwise, unless you have an entire warehouse filled with different kinds of 3D printers (stereolithography, powder bed fusion, extrusion, binder jetting…) and corresponding materials.
+The vast array of materials available for you to choose from is something that you can’t access otherwise unless you have an entire warehouse filled with different kinds of 3D printers (stereolithography, powder bed fusion, extrusion, binder jetting…) and corresponding materials.